 The sling bags often carry your gear on your back, and sometimes toward the small of your back, for a comfortable packing experience.

-Peak Design has a 5 liter and 10 liter Every Day Sling.
-I haven't tried it, but I mention this because I own other Peak Design products and find them to be high quality.
-I can also offer a 10% discount on Peak Design products.
-More about that below.
+Peak Design has a 3L, 6L, and 10 liters Every Day Sling.
+I haven’t tried it, but I mention this because I own other Peak Design products and find them to be high quality.

 I really dislike the Crumpler backpack, yet I was excited to get it.
 The idea that sold me on it was that you could only access the gear from the zippered opening that goes against your back.
 Great for security.